 \subsubsection{Agent Vulnerabilities Grow with Their Abilities}

-Large-model-powered agents face increasing vulnerabilities as their capabilities expand \cite{gu2024agent}.
-These agents interact with external tools, data sources, and environments, creating a broader attack surface that complicates defense mechanisms.
-A critical challenge is the compounding effect of vulnerabilities in foundational models when integrated into agents' decision-making processes.
-For instance, an agent relying on a language model vulnerable to jailbreak prompts and a vision model susceptible to adversarial inputs may experience cascading failures, leading to unpredictable outcomes.
+As agents powered by large models become more capable, their vulnerabilities also increase~\cite{gu2024agent}.
+These agents interact with external tools, data sources, and environments, resulting in a broader attack surface and more complex defense requirements.
+A major challenge is the compounding effect of vulnerabilities in foundational models once they are integrated into the agent's decision-making pipeline.
+For example, an agent that relies on a language model prone to jailbreak prompts and a vision model susceptible to adversarial inputs can experience cascading failures, ultimately leading to unpredictable and potentially harmful behaviors.

-Moreover, agents' ability to learn and adapt introduces additional risks.
-Even seemingly benign interactions can expose them to subtle biases or adversarial inputs, potentially triggering unsafe behaviors.
-The dynamic nature of agents—especially those that continuously learn or self-improve—further complicates vulnerability detection, as they may develop new weaknesses over time.
-This unpredictability makes traditional safety evaluations insufficient, as agents can evolve in ways that are difficult to anticipate.
+Moreover, agents’ capacity to learn and adapt introduces additional risks.
+Even seemingly benign interactions can expose agents to subtle biases or adversarial inputs, potentially leading to unsafe behaviors.
+The dynamic nature of agents, especially those that continuously learn or self-improve, further complicates vulnerability detection, as new weaknesses may emerge over time.
+This unpredictability renders traditional safety evaluations inadequate, since agents can evolve in ways that are difficult to foresee.

-To address these challenges, research must focus on: \textbf{understanding the interaction between model components} (e.g., language, vision, and decision-making) and \textbf{how vulnerabilities in one component can propagate to others}.
-It is also important to \textbf{develop new methodologies to evaluate agents in dynamic, evolving environments}, ensuring their robustness against emerging threats.
-These efforts are essential for building safer and more reliable agent systems in the future.
+To address these challenges, research should focus on \textbf{understanding the interactions between model components} (e.g., language, vision, and decision-making) and \textbf{how vulnerabilities in one component can propagate to others}.
+It is also critical to \textbf{develop new methodologies for evaluating agents in dynamic, evolving environments}, ensuring robustness against emerging threats.
+Such efforts are essential for building safer and more reliable agent systems in the future.